 Egress plan

 An egress plan for every floor must be part of the construction documents.
-Egress plan drawings need to show all portions of the means of egress, including:
+Egress plan drawings need to show all portions of the means of egress, including code requirements for:

-A reflected ceiling plan (RCP) shows the entire design of the ceiling.
-The RCP is drawn the same orientation and scale as the floor plan, from an aerial view as if the ceiling is transparent.
+A reflected ceiling plan (RCP) shows the entire ceiling design.
+The RCP is drawn in the same orientation and scale as the floor plan from an aerial view, as if the ceiling is transparent.

 An RCP is critical for coordination with other trades.
-Designers will coordinate with HVAC, electrical engineers, and lighting designers.
-The RCP is used to show these building components viewed together to ensure there are conflicts with location.
+For example, designers will coordinate with HVAC, electrical engineers, and lighting designers.
+The RCP is used to show these building components viewed together to ensure no conflicts with the location.

-In smaller residential projects, RCPs may be combined with Lighting and Electrical drawings.
-For more complicated projects, the RCP, lighting and electrical drawings are typically separate.
+RCPs may be combined with Lighting and Electrical drawings in smaller residential projects.
+The RCP, lighting, and electrical drawings are typically separate for more complicated projects.

-A reflected ceiling plan shows any walls that touch the ceiling or extend through it.
-It also illustrates the layout of:
+A reflected ceiling plan shows any walls that touch or extend through the ceiling.
+It also illustrates the layout of the following:

 - ceiling materials